 The District maintained South County partnerships by participating in the South County Stormwater Coordination Committee.

 Pollution Prevention Activity #1: South County Pajaro River Watershed Pathogen and Microbial Source Tracking Study

-Field monitoring was completed in April 2016, assisted in further monitoring of pathogen sources.
-A final project report was completed (Pajaro River Watershed Microbial Source).
+District staff completed field monitoring in April 2016, assisted in further monitoring of pathogen sources, and prepared a final project report (Pajaro River Watershed Microbial Source).
 For a summary of the report, please see here.

 - Pollution Prevention Activity #2: South County Nutrient Program